0x41337/voyage/README.md

 ```

 ## Development status
-Voyage is still in the development phase in version 0.3.
+Voyage is still in the Beta phase in version 0.4.
 Below is a list of what has been implemented and what has not yet been implemented:

 **Voyage core**
 - [x] Trampoline